katydecorah/seasonal-post-action/README.md

 - `SeasonEmoji`: Emoji to assign each season in the same order as described by `SeasonNames`.
 Default: `❄️,🌷,☀️,🍂`.

 - `PostsDir`: The path to where you want to save your seasonal post files to in this repository.
 Default: `notes/_posts/`.

+- `SeasonalPostTemplate`: The path to the template file for the seasonal post.
+Default: `.github/actions/seasonal-post-template.md`.
 <!-- END GENERATED DOCUMENTATION -->

 ## Create `SeasonalPostTemplate`